ezgi-c/todo-app/README.md

 # Lab 34 - API Integration

+TODO: connect app to my own api for signup, signin, and todo item CRUD

 - sort by: completed, date created?

-- close button - if showCompleted: update, if !showCompleted: delete to do: make different buttons for delete and update

 __To Do List Manager Phase 4:__ Integrating with a live API.
 In this phase, we will finalize the functionality of the application by connecting to live servers for __login__, __authorization__, and __data access__.